rodburns/awesome-oneapi/README.md

 * [Open-source Scientific Applications and Benchmarks](https://github.com/zjin-lcf/oneAPI-DirectProgramming) - This repository contains a collection of data-parallel programs for evaluating oneAPI direct programming.
 Each program is written with CUDA, SYCL, and OpenMP target offloading.
 Intel® DPC++ Compatibility Tool (DPCT) can convert a CUDA program to a SYCL program.
 * [p2rng](https://github.com/arminms/p2rng) -  A modern header-only C++ library for parallel algorithmic (pseudo) random number generation supporting OpenMP, CUDA, ROCm and oneAPI.
 * [PTXprofiler](https://github.com/ProjectPhysX/PTXprofiler) - A simple profiler to count Nvidia PTX assembly instructions of OpenCL/SYCL/CUDA kernels for roofline model analysis.
-* [PySYCL](https://gthub.com/PySYCL/PySYCL) - SYCL functionalities within Python for GPU targeted development.
 * [RayBNN_Raytrace](https://github.com/BrosnanYuen/RayBNN_Raytrace) -  Ray tracing library using GPUs, CPUs, and FPGAs via CUDA, OpenCL, and oneAPI
 * [RcppParallel](https://github.com/RcppCore/RcppParallel) - The rcppparallel project provides high-level functions for parallel programming with Rcpp and supports using Intel TBB for performance on Windows, macOS, and Linux systems.
-* [R-oneMKL](https://github.com/R-OneMKL/oneMKL) - The oneMKL package establishes the connection between the R environment and Intel oneAPI Math Kernel Library (oneMKL), a prerequisite of using oneMKL.MatrixCal package.
-Specifically, oneMKL provides necessary header files and dynamic library files to R, and imports files from the packages mkl, mkl-include, and intel-openmp from Anaconda.
-* [SimSYCL](https://github.com/celerity/SimSYCL) - SimSYCL is a single-threaded, synchronous, library-only implementation of the SYCL 2020 specification.
-It enables you to test your SYCL applications against simulated hardware of different characteristics and discover bugs with its extensive verification capabilities.
 * [Spyker](https://github.com/ShahriarRezghi/Spyker) - High-performance Spiking Neural Networks Library Written From Scratch with C++ and Python Interfaces.
 * [SYCLomatic](https://github.com/oneapi-src/SYCLomatic) - The SycloMatic project helps developers migrate code to the SYCL heterogeneous programming model.
 Daily builds are available, but not rigorously tested for production quality control.
 * [SYnergy](https://github.com/unisa-hpc/SYnergy) -  Energy Measurement and Frequency Scaling for SYCL applications.
 * [SYCLops](https://github.com/Huawei-PTLab/SYCLops) - A SYCL-specific LLVM-to-MLIR converter.
-* [syclreduce](https://github.com/ORNL/syclreduce) - This is a tiny package implementing what is a giant unmet need in SYCL2020 - proper reductions.
-Want to sum a vector coming from every thread in a kernel launch?
-Want to accumulate a couple different kinds of diagnostic output from a kernel?
-Too bad.
-SYCL doesn't have full documentation on how span<> works, and you'll easily get lost writing your own undefined type reducer.
 * [TAU Performance System](https://github.com/UO-OACISS/tau2) - The TAU Performance System® supports profiling and tracing of programs written using the Intel OneAPI.
 Intel OneAPI provides two interfaces for programming - OpenCL and DPC++/SYCL for CPUs and GPUs.
 TAU supports both - the OpenCL profiling interface and Intel Level Zero API to observe performance.
 * [TornadoVM](https://github.com/beehive-lab/TornadoVM) - TornadoVM is an open-source software technology that automatically accelerates Java programs on multi-core CPUs GPUs and FPGAs.
 * [toyBrot](https://gitlab.com/VileLasagna/toyBrot) - toyBrot is a raymarching fractal generator that is used both as a  simple benchmarking tool and a study tool for parallelisation.
 The code is is implemented with over 10 different technologies including Intel TBB ISPC and SYCL (with support for oneAPI)
 * [XFluids](https://github.com/XFluids/XFluids) - a unified cross-architecture heterogeneous CFD solver that suports Nvidia, Amd and Intel GPUs.
-* [ZFP](https://github.com/LLNL/zfp) - zfp is a compressed format for representing multidimensional floating-point and integer arrays. zfp provides compressed-array classes that support high throughput read and write random access to individual array elements. zfp also supports serial and parallel compression of whole arrays for applications that read and write large data sets to and from disk.

 ## Tutorials

-* [50YearsOfRayTracing](https://github.com/neil3d/50YearsOfRayTracing) - This GitHub project is focused on ray tracing and covers several techniques and models developed from 1968 to 1997, with a focus on physically based rendering.
 * [data-parallel-CPP](https://github.com/Apress/data-parallel-CPP) - The Data Parallel C Book Source Samples repository contains code that accompanies the Data Parallel C: Mastering DPC for Programming of Heterogeneous Systems using C++ and SYCL book.
-* [efficient-dl-systems](https://github.com/mryab/efficient-dl-systems) - This repository contains materials for the Efficient Deep Learning Systems course taught at the HSE University and Yandex School of Data Analysis.
 * [Jurassic](https://github.com/IntelSoftware/Jurassic) - Hunting Dinosaur bones using AI
 * [syclacademy](https://github.com/codeplaysoftware/syclacademy) - SYCL Academy, a set of learning materials for SYCL heterogeneous programming